Yven92/MyoCoachV2/docs/firmware-programming-manual.md

 ![arduino_uno](./assets/arduino_uno.jpg)

-The source code of the Arduino program is available in [src/software/firmware](../src/software/firmware)
+The source code of the Arduino program **myocoach.ino** is available  [here](https://github.com/Yven92/MyoCoachV2/tree/codes/src)

-At Orthopus, we use the online programming tool developed by Arduino.
+We use the online programming tool developed by Arduino.
 You can find help and information about this tool by following this link:
 [Getting Started with Arduino Web Editor](https://create.arduino.cc/projecthub/Arduino_Genuino/getting-started-with-arduino-web-editor-on-various-platforms-4b3e4a?f=1)

 ## Programmation